LukeWalker1996/nshep/src/pages/members/bill-free-homes.md

   Based in Durham City

-  > We are a multi award-winning student letting agency, based in Durham city offering bill free house to the students of Durham University and New College Durham and accommodation for professionals.
+  > [BillFreeHomes](www.billfreehomes.com) are a multi award-winning student letting agency, based in Durham city offering bill free house to the students of Durham University and New College Durham and accommodation for professionals.
 We have been providing student accommodation in Durham since 1996 but have been providing Bill Free accommodation since 2004

   >